sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/third-year/internship.md

 8. The student signs the project and sends it to Professor Gorla for the final signature from the University.

-9. Download the [internship assignment form](https://corsidilaurea.uniroma1.it/sites/default/files/assegnazione_di_tirocinio_-_internship_assignment_1_1_1_0.pdf), similar to the one used for internal internships, and have it signed by the chosen supervisor.
+9. Download the [internship assignment form](https://drive.google.com/file/d/1y7nmsKWZpcw4MiMPf_Z6FDN3MMijxLjg/view?usp=sharing), similar to the one used for internal internships, and have it signed by the chosen supervisor.

 10. The signed form is sent to Professor Gorla if it has not already been signed by him.

 11. The training project, with all signatures, is returned to the student.

-12. All documentation must be submitted to the administration via the [Google Form](https://goo.gl/forms/kzYh7zgvCvKHFnyA2), along with the other required forms: the [authorization form for personal data processing](https://corsidilaurea.uniroma1.it/sites/default/files/autorizzazione_al_trattamento_dei_dati_personali_ita_0.pdf) and the [statement acknowledging the plagiarism guidelines](https://corsidilaurea.uniroma1.it/sites/default/files/-controllo-rilevazione-plagio-elaborati-tesi-laurea-tramite-servizio-turnitin.docx_1_0_0.pdf).
+12. All documentation must be submitted to the administration via the [Google Form](https://goo.gl/forms/kzYh7zgvCvKHFnyA2), along with the other required forms: the [authorisation form for the transfer of personal data to companies and institutions for placement purposes](https://drive.google.com/file/d/16Ujgdm4QnE_AFEIdvTU0MPmXR5LgTuIh/view?usp=sharing) (optional) and the [declaration of acknowledgement of the guidelines on anti-plagiarism control](https://drive.google.com/file/d/1hIkCi8PQZe9faZGZ00ZuqZtFVH8QeSHs/view?usp=sharing).

 13. The internship can begin.
 It is advisable to check with Professor Gorla that all documentation is in order.